morulus/vendor/README.md

 ### baseUrl
 By defaults Vendor.js choose `baseUrl` which contains the vendor.js.
 Don't rename file `vendor.js`!
 This name is a anchor to search base location.
-But you can configure this option manualy:
+But if you will, you can configure this option manualy:
 ```
 include.config({
     baseUrl: 'mynewfolder/scripts/'